The Auslander-Reiten conjecture for certain non-Gorenstein Cohen-Macaulay rings: Introduction

 \begin{thm}{\rm (Corollary \ref{c2.10})} Let $(R, \fkm)$ be a Cohen-Macaulay local ring of dimension $d$.
 Suppose that there exists an Ulrich ideal whose residue ring is a complete intersection.
 Then the following assertions are true. \begin{enumerate}[{\rm (1)}] \item $r+d\le v$. \item There exists an isomorphism of rings $R/\fkq\cong S/Q^2$ for some parameter ideal $\fkq$ of $R$, local complete intersection $S$ of dimension $r$, and parameter ideal $Q$ of $S$. \item The Auslander-Reiten conjecture holds for $R$. \item Suppose that there are a regular local ring $T$ of dimension $v$ and a surjective ring homomorphism $T\to R$.
 Let $0\to F_{v-d}\to \cdots \to F_1\to F_0 \to R \to 0$ be a minimal $T$-free resolution of $R$.
 Then

 for $1\le i\le v-d$, where $\beta_k= $ \end{enumerate} \end{thm}

-Theorem \ref{f1.5} (1) and (2) claim that the existence of Ulrich ideal induces an inequality of invariants of rings, and determines the structure of the ring.
-Furthermore, \ref{f1.5} (4) recovers the result of J. Sally \cite[Theorem 1.]{S} by choosing the maximal ideal $\fkm$ as an Ulrich ideal.
+The assertions (1) and (2) of Theorem \ref{f1.5} claim that the existence of Ulrich ideal induces an inequality of invariants of rings, and determines the structure of the ring.
+Furthermore, Theorem \ref{f1.5} (4) recovers the result of J. Sally \cite[Theorem 1(iii)]{S} by choosing the maximal ideal $\fkm$ as a certain Ulrich ideal.